JaZo/vue-cli-plugin-gh-pages/README.md

 };
 ```

-Most options can also be defined on the command line.
-Please run `npm run gh-pages -- --help` to see a list of supported options.
+All options can also be set using the Vue CLI UI.
+In addition, most options can also be defined on the command line.
+Please run `npm run gh-pages -- --help` to see a list of supported CLI options.

 ## Changelog